d18124733/AWM/README.md

 4. Open the python shell:
    > python manage.py shell

-5. And finaly in the python shell run:
+5. And finally in the python shell run:
    > from world import load_amenities

    > load_amenities.run()